-Waking up in an unfamiliar locale can be quite a daunting experience.
+Waking up in an unfamiliar locale can be a daunting experience.
 Even more so if, as is the case for LIMBO‘s protagonist, it happens in the middle of a dark and gloomy forest.
 At least the kid actually woke up and got to moving forward though, perhaps in hopes of figuring out what had transpired and where he was – so there’s that.
-Unfortunately for him however, the road ahead turned out to be anything but hospitable, deadly hazards lurking around every corner, the entire world seemingly determined to end this exploratory journey, almost before it had even begun.
+Unfortunately for him, however, the road ahead turned out to be anything but hospitable with deadly hazards lurking around every corner, the entire world seemingly determined to end this exploratory journey, almost before it had even begun.
 Oh boy.

 That said, while it was certainly dangerous, creepy, violent, gruesome – and many other unnerving things – it was also, well, fun.
 Now don’t get me wrong, I am not saying that guiding the nameless kid through this vast, desolate, void-of-color area was enjoyable; not in terms of what he had to go through, at least.
-I did kinda get him killed more than a couple of times, and yet, for some reason, he wanted to keep going upon reappearing… a few minutes ago.
+I did get him killed more than a couple of times, and yet, for some reason, he wanted to keep going upon reappearing… a few minutes ago.

 Confused?
-I’ll try to explain, then: after each death, it was almost as if we had traveled ever so slightly back in time.
+I’ll try to explain, then: after each death, it was almost as if we had travelled ever so slightly back in time.
 Yeah.
 Doesn’t make sense to me either.
 Also, whether the lethal incident was caused by spinning saw-blades, staying underwater for too long, or having every bone in his body broken… somehow, he kept pushing forward.
-How I’ll never know, but I don’t really care all that much either, as I was much too busy wondering what lied ahead, and of course, if there was any hope for the kid.
+How I’ll never know, but I don’t really care all that much either, as I was much too busy wondering what lay ahead, and of course, if there was any hope for the kid.

 The name of the game is after all LIMBO, which in and of itself doesn’t exactly bring about warm sensations or reason for optimism.
 Yet the latter was exactly what started building inside of me, as one obstacle after another was overcome.
 Obstacles which included… well, I did mention how certain ‘deadly’ mistakes were made, right?
 Yeah.
-Might as well admit that there were times when those were pretty much entirely my fault, during moments where I simply wanted to see what was possible, venturing beyond potential boundaries and into the unknown.
+Might as well admit that there were times when those were pretty much entirely my fault, during moments when I simply wanted to see what was possible, venturing beyond potential boundaries and into the unknown.

 While this wasn’t always a good idea, it did allow me to see things that would otherwise have been missed – and, as I mentioned earlier, the ‘penalty’ for dying was anything but severe.
 I’m sure that angry words would have been tossed at me, were the kid able to actually speak, but alas, our time together was spent entirely in silence; apart from the crunching of broken bones and other incidents, that is.
 Incidentally, this also meant I was left entirely on my own in terms of figuring out what to do next: pull this box, try to jump from that rope, go sailing, or something else entirely, involving an absolutely massive spider?
 All of the above, much to my dismay.

 I mean, does anyone actually enjoy pulling/pushing boxes around to progress in a video game?
 Yeah, me neither.
-So it’s fortunate that these particular scenarios were both few, far between, and not overly complicated.
+So it’s fortunate that these particular scenarios were both few and far between, and not overly complicated.
 There were those which involved a few timed movements, and I did get the kid squashed under a falling box more than once (oops!).
 But for the most part, obstacles were almost… dare I say… interesting?
 Some were downright nasty, though, requiring the use of bear traps, among other things, to survive.

 Yes, survive.
 See, in LIMBO, you either eat or get eaten, destroy or be destroyed, and so on.
 There’s no room for nice guys here, much as some would likely have enjoyed experiencing it as a genuine pacifist, never hurting anyone.
 Including the kid (I suppose), but let me tell ya right now: can’t be done.
 I found that out the hard – and time-consuming – way, after which I simply tapped into my dark side for the rest of the journey.
 Whether or not this also involved intentionally getting the kid crushed by a large boulder is between me, him, and the game.

 In spite of that, which may or may not have happened, we got along just fine though, keeping a steady pace through and through.
-Well, save for times when faced with a spiked pit too wide, water too deep, or perhaps a personal favorite of mine: traps initially meant to halt any progress, transformed into metaphorical stepping stones.
+Well, save for times when faced with a spiked pit too wide, water too deep, or perhaps a personal favourite of mine: traps initially meant to halt any progress, transformed into metaphorical stepping stones.
 Whether those with the bad luck of falling into these ever thought of that upon building them, or if they were even the ones behind those constructions, is unknown.
 But just like figuring out how the kid was able to cheat death time and time again, the origin of said traps mattered little to me.
 I was determined to help the kid keep moving, and if it involved killing a bunch of who-knows-what, then so be it.